stjude/indelPost/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-indelPost: Python library for indel.
+indelPost: Python library for simple and complex indels.
 ===================================================================

 :Author: Kohei Hagiwara